-Chinese dietary therapy differs from Western nutrition in that it does not view food through the lens of protein, fat, carbohydrate, and vitamin content.
-Rather, it looks at food according to properties that include temperature, flavour, color, and function.
-Foods are selected according to their energetic qualities such as warming, cooling, drying, or lubricating.
-Chinese medicine believes that everybody is unique; what is good for one person, may not be good for another!
-Thus, it is not recommended that everybody follow the same particular diet.
+Chinese dietary therapy differs from Western nutrition in that it does not view food through the lens of protein, fat, carbohydrate, and vitamin content; rather, it looks at food according to properties such as temperature, flavour, color, and function.
+Foods are selected according to their energetic qualities, such as warming, cooling, drying, or lubricating.
+Chinese medicine believes that everyone is unique; what is good for one person may not be good for another.
+Therefore, it is not recommended that everyone follow the same particular diet.
 Instead, a diet should be based on an individual's constitution.

 By assessing your imbalances, I advise you on the appropriate foods for your constitution to bring about a balanced state of health.